torvalds/linux/Documentation/admin-guide/mm/damon/usage.rst

 and three directories (``monitoring_attrs``, ``targets``, and ``schemes``) exist.

-DAMON supports multiple types of monitoring operations, including those for virtual address space and the physical address space.
+DAMON supports multiple types of :ref:`monitoring operations
+<damon_design_configurable_operations_set>`, including those for virtual address
+space and the physical address space.
 You can get the list of available monitoring operations set on the currently running kernel by reading ``avail_operations`` file.
-Based on the kernel configuration, the file will list some or all of below keywords.
+Based on the kernel configuration, the file will list different available operation sets.
+Please refer to the :ref:`design

- - vaddr: Monitor virtual address spaces of specific processes
- - fvaddr: Monitor fixed virtual address ranges
- - paddr: Monitor the physical address space of the system

-Please refer to :ref:`regions sysfs directory <sysfs_regions>` for detailed differences between the operations sets in terms of the monitoring target regions.
+<damon_operations_set>` for the list of all available operation sets and their
+brief explanations.

 You can set and get what type of monitoring operations DAMON will use for the context by writing one of the keywords listed in ``avail_operations`` file and